ChickenProp/chickenprop.github.com/drafts/short-essays.md

 I suspect all the praise came for reasons that I missed either because I was distracted by this stuff or because I'm just not into the kind of movie it was trying to be or something.
 But that's really not very specific.

-### The 2016 live action *Jungle Book* is surprisingly pro-human?
+### The 2016 live action *[Jungle Book](https://en.wikipedia.org/wiki/The_Jungle_Book_\(2016_film\))* is surprisingly pro-human?

 I don't think it was intended, and I might be putting too much of myself into it.
 But like-

 Right up until the climax, tool use is shown as almost unambiguously good.
 Mowgli bangs rocks together to get a sharp stone to cut vines to make rope so he can climb down a cliff face and knock honeycombs with a stick, armored in clothes he makes.
 He collects honey on an unprecedented scale.
 Then he saves an elephant from a pit.

 (The music to that scene is "The Bare Necessities", a song about how you should just take life easy and all your needs will be met.
 Everything you need is right within your reach.
-The implication seems to be that "using tools to extend your reach" is just the obvious, natural thing to do?)
+The implication seems to be that "using tools to extend your reach" is just the obvious, natural, path-of-least-resistance thing to do?)

 And the counterpoint isn't really there.
 Shere Khan says man isn't allowed in the jungle, but doesn't talk about why.
 Akela and Bagheera tell Mowgli to act more like a wolf and less like a man, his "tricks" are not the wolf way, but don't say what the problems are with manhood.
 Kaa shows fire being dangerous, but then with more realism shows fire being used to fight off Shere Khan and save Mowgli's life.
 Mowgli refuses to give fire to King Louie but doesn't explain his refusal.
 The elephant could have fallen into a human trap, but instead it was apparently just a pit.
 And the bees?